 There’s just one thing you should avoid wearing in the springs— your jewelry.
 There’s sulfur in the pools, so your jewelry might get ruined.
 You should keep them at home or remove them when entering any of the thermal pools.
 Also, you’re only allowed to keep your head above the waters.
 Submerging is prohibited.

-Ngawha Springs are open every day from 9 am to 9 pm.
+Ngawha Springs is open Thursday to Sunday from 7 am to 9 pm.
 The distance from Paihia to this popular, yet affordable spring is 37 km (23 miles), which is roughly 32 minutes by car.

 17. Go kayaking